Media futurist Andrey Miroshnichenko talks about the ways internet changes our daily lives.

 Actually long-time concentration on an abstract thing was never natural to humans.
 In wild nature it was even dangerous – you could have been eaten.
 Or get under a horse.
 Prior to the book era, only priests and hunters could concentrate on one thing for a long time.

 Gutenberg’s invention taught humans to focus on abstract thoughts and it physiologically changed the brains of millions of people.
 In turn, it led to an explosive development of science, the invention of vaccines and space flights, etc.

 Today multimedia interaction brings out the new spiral curve.
 The older generation may have some immunity and reflexivity regarding the shift from print to online.
 But the biggest problem here is bringing up children.
 The children didn’t have the pre-internet experience of socialization, they think the Internet is something that has always been.
 They didn’t have any long reading experience at all.

 — Does it mean when they grow up they will stop inventing vaccines?

 — There is a rhetoric way of addressing that.
 For instance, to Nicholas Carr’s famous question of whether the Internet makes us more stupid or more clever, the right answer is “yes”.

-To be more precise: Human as a species will definitely become more advanced.
-Human as a person will loose a lot.
+To be more precise: Humans as a species will definitely become more advanced.
+Humans as persons will lose a lot.
 But evolution always works for the species, not for individuals.
 An individual always suffers in the course of evolution.

-Many thanks to Dina Tokbaeva for helping with translation
+Many thanks to Dina Tokbaeva for helping with the translation